How can teachers determine whether students are making appropriate progress?

 For Your Information

-In addition to creating a long-term goal, the teacher might want to create a short-term goal to help motivate students to maintain their efforts or improve their performance.
+In addition to creating a long-term goal, the educator might want to create a short-term goal to help motivate students to maintain their efforts or improve their performance.
 Once a goal line has been added to the graph, an educator can set a short-term (e.g., weekly, monthly) goal for a student relatively easily.
 For example, look at the sample graph below.
-If the educator wanted to establish a nine-week goal for this student, she would find the nine-week mark on the horizontal axis and follow it up to the goal line.
-She would then identify which score aligns with that point on the vertical axis to find the nine-week goal.
-In the example graph below, the nine-week goal for this student is to correctly solve 32.5 problems.
+If establishing a seven-week goal for this student, the educator would find the seven-week mark on the horizontal axis and follow it up to the goal line.
+The educator would then identify which score aligns with that point on the vertical axis to find the seven-week goal.
+In the example graph below, the seven-week goal for this student is to correctly solve 16 problems.

 Activity